44th MSA Conference – Sydney 2021

 Registrations for the 2021 MSA National Conference have now CLOSED

 Annual General Meeting

-The MSA’s Annual General Meeting for 2021 will be held during the conference on Friday 10 December, 12-1pm (AEDT), on Zoom (link to be provided closer to the date).
-The agenda is available below.
-NB: this will be periodically updated prior to the meeting so check this website for the latest version.
+The MSA’s Annual General Meeting for 2021 was held during the conference on Friday 10 December, 12-1pm (AEDT), on Zoom.

 Below are details of the initial Call for Proposals (note: the deadline was 31 May 2021).